heinsense2/AIO_CaseStudy/README.md

 * Nanomia bijuga

 For training and detection purposes, Sebastes, Sebastes diploproa and Sebastes melanostomus are grouped as a single Sebastes class due to the small number of images for the two latter species.
-Nanomia bijuga is used only as a distractor class in a separate experiment.
+Nanomia bijuga is used only as a distractor class in a separate analysis.

 [`download_images_and_bboxes.sh`](data/scripts/download_images_and_bboxes.sh)  will download the data into the different spatial/depth regions and temporal regions.
 Nanomia bijuga is downloaded separetely.